Feeling Stressed? Understanding how stress affects our brain health

-Or put more simply, the constant and repetitive feeling you have when you are doing one thing but feeling that you should be doing something else.
+How often do you feel stress?
+That creeping 'arghhhh' that happens when you are doing one thing but feeling that you should be doing something else.
 Like when you are working but feeling you should be exercising.
 Or playing with your kids but feeling you should be working.
 Or working on one project but feeling you have 5 other things you should be doing for your boss that are more important.
 Sound familiar?
 Feelings of stress are normal and part of life and in fact often beneficial as this is part of our body inbuilt way of functioning.

-However when this stress reaction happens on an ongoing regular basis the reaction within ourselves can be so subtle we don’t always notice it until things have built up to a level that stress is revealing itself in different ways.
+In this state, our hormones go into haywire; cortisol peaks and when this chemical stress reaction happens on an ongoing regular basis, the reaction within ourselves can be so subtle we don’t always notice it until things have built up to a level that stress is revealing itself in different ways.
 Perhaps a feeling of struggling to cope, making mistakes, arguing with our nearest and dearest or struggling to sleep.

 Stress at Work